Debunking common annuity myths

 Myth #5 – Annuities aren’t tax-efficient

-Similar to other retirement accounts, annuities can offer tax benefits that help support your goal of a tax-efficient investment strategy.
-Most annuities offer tax-deferred growth, meaning you fund the product with pre-tax dollars and pay taxes only on withdrawals.
-However, you may be able to purchase an annuity within your Roth IRA or Roth 401(k), which means that withdrawals may be tax-free if specific requirements are met.
+Similar to other retirement accounts, annuities can offer tax benefits that can help support your goal of a tax-efficient investment strategy.
+Most annuities offer tax-deferred growth.
+And if you purchase an annuity through a qualified retirement account, your annuity is subject to the same tax advantages and tax rules that govern those accounts.
+For example, that means if you purchase an annuity within your Roth IRA or Roth 401(k), withdrawals may be tax-free, if specific requirements are met.

 Bottom line: Annuities can offer the same tax benefits as other tax-advantaged retirement accounts.